pstoica/web-audio-synth/README.md

 Web audio's built-in oscillators were used for square, sawtooth, and triangle waves.
 Using one simply involves setting a frequency (generated from a MIDI note number), setting `noteOn`, and connecting it to some output.

 ### Noise
 Noise is created using a `javascriptNode` which allows you to directly manipulate the output buffer.
 For this oscillator, the buffer was simply filled with random values between -1 and 1.
-To create a sonar effect, the noise is connected to bandpass filter using the specified frequency and a high Q value.
+To create a sonar effect, the noise is connected to a bandpass filter using the specified frequency and a high Q value.

 ### Ring Modulation
 Ring modulation involves multiplying two signals together.
 The requirement was to combine a square and triangle wave.
 I created functions to generate the appropriate values of the waves.
 The position of the waves is dependent on the sample rate, so the sample number `x` is incremented by `frequency / context.sampleRate` every iteration.
 This way, all we have to do to combine the waves is: